nfriend/inspiral/gear_generator/README.md

 ##### Package

-Similarly to above, a gear can be associated with a RevenueCat package:
+Similar to above, a gear can be associated with a RevenueCat package:

 ```xml
 <package-id>